Samyak-777/nomodel/README.md

 ## The Problem

-Every LLM hallucinates.
+every llm hallucinates.
-GPT hallucinates.
-Claude hallucinates.
-Gemini hallucinates.
-Llama hallucinates.
-We solved it in a weekend.
+gpt hallucinates, claude hallucinates, gemini hallucinates, llama hallucinates. we solved it in a weekend.

 ---